-All of the following courses are approved for the University Core curriculum for Area 3.
-If your college requires "depth studies" in this Area, you may choose one of the course combinations listed on page 26, or courses in sequence (course number ending with 5 and 6; for example, AAEC 1005 and 1006).
-Colleges may also recommend particular combinations of courses (see page 27).
+All of the following courses are approved for the Curriculum for Liberal Education for Area 3.
+If your college requires "depth studies" in this Area, you may choose one of the course combinations listed on page 25, or courses in sequence (course number ending with 5 and 6; for example, AAEC 1005 and 1006).
+Colleges may also recommend particular combinations of courses (see page 25).
 Sequenced courses may be taken individually, unless listed together on one line.